Scalextrix/SolarCoin-Raspberry-Pi-Node/GUI-Create-Raspberry-Pi-Node.md

 NOTE: Allow the wallet to sync slowly, do NOT use the block-chain snapshot

+If you have any problems getting connections (you may want to do this anyway):

+> cd

+> nano .solarcoin/solarcoin.conf

+Then add the following:

+> addnode=162.243.214.120

+> addnode=139.162.244.34

+> addnode=88.198.92.47

+> addnode=nlsolarcoin.ddns.net

+> addnode=scalextrixsolarcoin.ddns.net

+> addnode=94.124.215.192

+CTRL+x, then y and Enter to save, now restart solarcoin-qt

 ** Once the block-chain is synced, its advisable to keep regular backups (I do mine monthly) of the SD card image, in this way if you have a hardware or software problem you will be able to get back up and running quickly without re-installing everything, here is a guide:  https://lifehacker.com/how-to-clone-your-raspberry-pi-sd-card-for-super-easy-r-1261113524 **

 Any tips to my SLR address: 8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK   Thanks